codelusion/js-test-harness/README.md

 npm install
 gulp test
-gulp test -f "text to match" //only runs tests that match phrase gulp tdd //TDD Mode, tess are run when changes are detected
+gulp test -f "text to match" //only runs tests that match phrase gulp tdd //TDD Mode, tests are run when changes are detected

 ```